Snapstromegon/hoeser.dev/src/blog/2022-02-28-popularity-vs-quality.md

 :::commentBlock

 If you think stuff like this is cool and you either want to reproduce it yourself, or you think that npms.io is awesome, remember to not take open source work for granted.
-Maybe you can find a couple of dollars or some minutes of your time to spare and do it like me and buy your open source contributers a coffee or contribute back in other ways.
+Maybe you can find a couple of dollars or some minutes of your time to spare and do it like me and buy your open source contributors a coffee or contribute back in other ways.
 It shows appreciation and also helps to compensate for higher costs you might have created especially when doing scraping projects like these.

 :::